drognanar/so-posh/README.md

 # Create your own dotfiles

-To create your own dotfiles just run `New-PoshModule <name>` command.
+To create your own dotfiles just run `New-SoPoshModule <name>` command.
 This will create a new module under `~\Documents\WindowsPowerShell\Modules\<name>`.

 # Installation